alacritty/alacritty/README.md

 other terminals.
 Instead, it is expected that users of Alacritty make use of a terminal multiplexer such as [`tmux`](https://github.com/tmux/tmux).

+## Blog Posts

+There is a forthcoming announcement post the week of Jan 2, 2017.

 ## Installation

 The only supported installation method at this time is from source.
 Proper